-Management override of controls Audit risk Assurance standards include the presumption of a significant risk of mar override of controls.
-Management is in a unique position to perpetrate fraud because of management's ability to directly or indirectly manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
-Our proposed audit response We will engage in periodic fraud discussions with certain members of senior management and others, including the internal auditors, internal legal counsel and the Committee.
-We will consider the potential for bias in judgements and estimates, including performing retrospective analysis of significant accounting estimates.
+Management overri de of controls Audit risk Assurance standards include the presumption of a significant risk of management override of controls.
+Management is in a unique position to perpetrate fraud because of management's ability to directly or indirectly manipulate accounting records and prepare fraudulent Financial Statements by overriding controls that otherwise appear to be operating effectively.
+Our proposed audit response We will engage in periodic fraud discussions with certain members of senior management and others within the Service's audit committee.
+We will consider the potential for bias in judgments and estimates, including performing retrospective analysis of significant accounting estimates.
 We will evaluate the business rationale for any significant unusual transactions.
-We will evaluate the Authority's fraud risk assessment and consider entity-level internal controls and internal controls over the closing and reporting process.
-We will tests journal entries that exhibit characteristics of possible management override of controls, identified using manual selection techniques.
+We will evaluate the Service's fraud risk assessment and consider entity-level internal controls and internal controls over the closing and reporting process.
+We will test journal entries that exhibit characteristics of possible management override of controls identified.